Want to experience all Barbados has to offer?

 For more information, see our page about the parish of St. John.

 St. Joseph is located on the east coast of Barbados.
-It is probably one of the prettiest and most breathtaking parishes on the island with dramatic coastline and steep hills cliffs sweeping over the crashing Atlantic Ocean.
+It is probably one of the prettiest and most breathtaking parishes on the island with a dramatic coastline and steep hills cliffs sweeping over the crashing Atlantic Ocean.

 Here you will find the well-known tourist destination of Bathsheba, where you’ll also find the infamous surfing spot called the ‘Soup Bowl‘ which attracts top international pro surfers every year.